Tiburonboy/weather-statio/README.md

 # weather-station
 Weather station, using PIC16F18855 and Rpi0w

-Just a place holder for now
+Just a place holder for now.
 Working backups are in the backup folder.